hsf-training/hsf-training-cicd-basics-webpage/_episodes/02-enter-sandman.md

 # Printing Exit Codes

 As you've seen above, the exit code from the last executed command is stored in the `$?` environment variable.
 Accessing from a shell is easy `echo $?`.
 What about from python?
 There are many different ways depending on which library you use.
-Using similar examples above, we can use the (note: deprecated) `os.system` call:
+Using similar examples above, we can use the `getstatusoutput()` call:

 > ## Snake Charming
 >